Why You Should Visit

 Located high in the mountains of East Moloka'i, Kamakou Preserve is a magnificent natural treasure and a rain forest like no other.
 More than 200 species of native plants are woven together in a rich biological tapestry, providing habitat for native song birds, insects and colorful banded tree snails.
 A boardwalk takes visitors through a moss-covered rain forest and pristine mountain bog before arriving at a spectacular overlook of Pelekunu Valley.

 Mountains of East Moloka'i

 Nature Conservancy staff and volunteers lead a monthly hike along a narrow boardwalk through Kamakou Preserve.
 An events schedule is available here.
-For more information on visiting this preserve, contact the Moloka`i field office at (808) 553-5236 or e-mail firstname.lastname@example.org.
+Long pants and covered shoes with adequate traction are recommended for boardwalk hikers.
+For more information on visiting this preserve, contact the Moloka`i field office at (808) 553-5236 or e-mail email@example.com.

 The preserve is home to a wide variety of native plants, including:

 - The `alani, which is in the same family as common citrus fruits;

 - The `ōhi`a lehua, the signature tree of Hawaii's forests with its brilliant red, yellow or orange blossoms.